Do you want to apply for a birth certificate in Kenya? In this article, we will take you through the process of getting a Kenyan birth certificate.

 Applying for a lost birth certificate in Kenya

 The following is the process for Birth certificate Kenya replacement procedure in Kenya.
-Most people often ask What to do if I lost my birth certificate in Kenya?
+Do most people often ask What to do if I lost my birth certificate in Kenya?
 How do I replace a lost birth certificate?
 Well, it is easy than you think and just read on.

 Huduma Center birth certificate replacement

-All you have to do is visit any Huduma Center closest to you and they will take you through the process of applying for a lost birth certificate.
-You will get a new one and be able to access important Government services.
+All you have to do is visit any Huduma Center closest to you, and they will take you through the process of applying for a lost birth certificate.
+You will get a new one and be able to access essential government services.